Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 Similarly to water detectors, also for \lar\ the event rate could be enhanced by failed \sne.
-Fig. \ref{bheventslar} illustrates this, by showing the number and energy distribution of events from normal and failed \sne\ for the best case scenario in fig. \ref{spectradiffBHnue} (largest failed \sn\ flux, with the S EoS, $ p= 0.32$ and $f_{NS}=0.78$).
+Fig. \ref{bheventslar} illustrates this, by showing the number and energy distribution of events from normal and failed \sne\ for the most optimistic parameters (largest failed \sn\ flux, with the S EoS, $ p= 0.32$ and $f_{NS}=0.78$, sec. \ref{diffailed}).
 It appears that the contribution of failed \sne\ peaks in the energy window and enhances the event rate by a factor of $\sim 2$ in the same energy interval.
 This implies a higher chance that a \lar\ experiment might see an indication of signal in its earliest phase of operation.